hazrmard/hazrmard.github.io/content/about/_index.md

 Hi.
 My name is Ibrahim.
 I built this website as a teaching aid for myself.
 I like to sprinkle updates here occasionally.

-I am exploring full-time opportunities in research & applied science roles, with a focus on machine learning and controls.
+I am pursuing a career focused on machine learning and controls.
 See my [resume](/resume) for more details.
+My current projects involve data center design, energy optimization, generative AI for analytics, and HVAC controls.

 I have a hobbyist's interest in electronics, web-development, and technical writing for a broad audience.